 Now that you're on your way to earning points or miles, you may think the easy part is ahead.
 But not so fast.

 Miles' values vary not only between airlines but also between types of redemptions.
 For example, with the Delta SkyMiles, flights are valued at 1.35 cents, while upgrades are valued at an incredible 2.2 cents, while merchandise is only 0.4 cent.
-With the Barclaycard Arrival Plus® World Elite Mastercard®, you only get half the value with a gift card that you would get by redeeming for a travel purchase.
-That's why it's important to read the fine print and make sure you know the values of the different redemptions.
+And programs such as AAdvantage allows you to redeem miles for everything from flights and upgrades to gift cards.
+But while the value of miles is strong for flight awards and upgrades (Business/First MileSAAver trades at a whopping 3.8 cents), that isn't always the case for other redemptions.

 To maximize your redemption, you need a plan.
 And part of that plan is to redeem your miles as soon as you can while still reaching your goal.
 That's because points can lose their value over time.
 For example, Qatar Airlines' Qmiles were worth 1.1 cents in December 2017, according to our points valuation, and are now worth 0.8 cents.
 Also, the miles can even expire if you don't pay attention to the rules.

 Another note about paying attention to the rules: Played right, you can maximize the use of your miles.
-For example, British Airways is notorious for charging an incredibly high number of points for redeeming seats in first and business class.
-A first-class seat on Cathay Pacific between Boston and Hong Kong, for example, will cost an astronomic 200,000 Avios.
-In comparison, partner carrier American Airlines requires just 67,500 AAdvantage miles for that exact same flight.
+For example, British Airways is notorious for charging an incredibly high number of Avios (points) for redeeming seats in first and business class.
+Instead, you can check partners such as American Airlines to see if you can find a better deal.

 Most popular airline rewards programs